 - Central nervous system stimulants

-- Support groups.
-Peer support meetings, like Alcoholics Anonymous or Narcotics Anonymous, are not run by therapists or other mental health professionals.
-Peers simply meet together as they share similar struggles, and they can learn from one another in this group environment.
+- Support groups – Peer support meetings, like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), are not run by therapists or other professionals.
+People dealing with the same things as each other meet to share stories of similar struggles and learn from one another.
 These groups often have a very structured approach and provide significant support and encouragement to members.

-- Alternative therapies.
-These types of therapies can augment a traditional treatment program.
+- Alternative therapies – These types of therapies can augment a traditional treatment program.
 Examples include art therapy, music therapy, and psychodrama.

 - Continued treatment – Ongoing participation in treatment is associated with better long-term outcomes.
 For substance use disorders, you should participate in some type of recovery activity, whether that’s NA or an alumni support group, and you shouldn’t stop!
 Recovery is considered a lifelong process.

 At Footprints to Recovery, our staff is experienced in treating co-occurring disorders.
 That includes depression and addiction.
 Don’t think that you can’t get help for your addiction if you suffer from MDD or another type of depressive disorder.
 We are here for you!

 Our admissions team is available 24/7 to listen to your story and help you get started with the next steps.